mui/mui-x/docs/data/data-grid/export/export.md

 When using [Row grouping](/x/react-data-grid/row-grouping/), it can be useful to remove the groups from the CSV export.

 {{"demo": "CsvGetRowsToExportRowGrouping.js", "bg": "inline", "defaultCodeOpen": false}}

+To export only selected rows via print you can use the `getRowsToExport` function.

+{{"demo": "PrintExportSelectedRows.js", "bg": "inline", "defaultCodeOpen": false}}

 ## CSV export